SCHRJE1/SAP_RE_C4RE_DI_DWC_Content/README.md

 •	Steps 1. and 2. from my blog post https://blogs.sap.com/2022/01/25/how-to-connect-sap-cloud-for-real-estate-to-sap-data-warehouse-cloud/ are already done from your side: you have created an inbound (to the SAP Cloud for Real Estate API) and outbound (to the SAP Data Warehouse Cloud) connection in SAP Data Intelligence Cloud with the Connection Management.

+• Just a *hint* which credential you need from the service keys in the inbound connection from the SAP Cloud for Real Estate API:

+  Host: 			            <the *api_base_uri* from the service keys **without** 'https://'>
+  Protocol: 		          HTTPS
+  Authentication Type:	  OAuth2
+  OAuth2 Grant Type:	    client_credentials
+  OAuth2 Token Endpoint:	https://<the *url* from the service key>/oauth/token?grant_type=client_credentials
+  OAuth2 Client ID:	      <*clientid* from the service keys>
+  OAuth2 Client Secret:	  <*clientsecret* from the service keys>

 ## System Management:
 https://help.sap.com/viewer/5ac15e8fccb447199fda4509e813bf9f/Cloud/en-US/eb8249323b7041d0ae7b670d064833ce.html